CouncilofLorien/counciloflorien.github.io/docs/cards/O/one-foe-to-breed-a-war.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a wounded non-Wizard, non-Ringwraith character.
 The next time target character would otherwise heal, discard this card instead.
 Attacking player may always assign the first strike of any attack to this character (unless Alatar moves into the company to face a strike).
-Cannot be duplicated on a given character.   “‘Where will wants not, a way opens, so we say...and so I have found for myself.’”_ ***---&NoBreak;LotRV***
+Cannot be duplicated on a given character.   “‘Where will wants not, a way opens, so we say...and so I have found for myself.’”_ ***---&#65279;LotRV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>